EOSIO/eos/README.md

 plugin = eos::http_plugin
 ```

 Now it should be possible to run `eosd` and see it begin producing blocks.
-At present, the P2P code is not implemented, so only single-node configurations are possible.
-When the P2P networking is implemented, these instructions will be updated to show how to create an example multi-node testnet.

 When running `eosd` you should get log messages similar to below.
 It means the blocks are successfully produced.